HARSHMEET22/DATA-ANALYSIS-DASHBOARD/README.md

 - List top 10 states contributingto the sales?
 - Relation between age and gender based on number of orders.
 - Which Channel is contributing maximum to the sales?
--Highest selling category?
+- Highest selling category?
--Percentage of Total Orders delivered
+- Percentage of Total Orders delivered

--Dashboard Interaction -<a href = " https://github.com/HARSHMEET22/DATA-ANALYSIS-DASHBOARD/commit/85772508eb06db0196f6576f04d2ddc45d76aa3a"> dashboard</a>
+- Dashboard Interaction -<a href = " https://github.com/HARSHMEET22/DATA-ANALYSIS-DASHBOARD/commit/85772508eb06db0196f6576f04d2ddc45d76aa3a"> dashboard</a>

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.